Media Wall Installation in London

 We design and build bespoke media walls — the framework, the joinery, the electrics, and the finish.

 All Well Property Services provides professional media wall installation across South East London.
-Prices range from £3,500to £7,000.
-Typical build time: 1–2 weeks.
+I price every project individually after a free site visit, so you get a clear written quote with a week-by-week programme rather than a calculator estimate.
 All projects include a fixed-price contract, single project manager, and full Building Control sign-off.
 Call 020 3920 9617 for a free consultation.

 What We Offer

 We design and build bespoke media walls — the framework, the joinery, the electrics, and the finish.
 One team, fixed price, NICEIC-certified electrics, 1 to 2 week build.
-Most South London projects land between £4,500 and £6,000 for a feature wall with TV recess, electric fireplace, integrated shelving, and ambient LED lighting.
+Most South London projects land from £4,500 for a feature wall with TV recess, electric fireplace, integrated shelving, and ambient LED lighting.

 - ✓Timber stud framework with ply-reinforced TV mount